Kaiaka Bay Beach Park

 From the park one can enjoy nice views of the Waianae Mountains and the neighboring Haleiwa beaches and coastline.
 Located in the park is what looks like a giant stone mushroom.
 It is a so-called balancing rock, and legend has it that it floated ashore from the distant land of Kahiki.
 In Hawaiian the name of this large limestone is Pohaku Lana'i.

 There are many picnic areas in the park, and several designated campsites are at the northern end of the peninsula.
 A permit is required to camp here.
-More info how to get a permit is here.
+More info on how to get a permit.
 However, there is no shade in this area.
 It's a large open grassy area.

 Show Form